 It is recommended that you employ the services of a specialist asbestos removal company such as us to remove the tank if in doubt.
-Once disconnected from the buildings water supply, fully trained asbestos operatives carefully wrap the tank in a specialist polythene wrapping a number of times to insure is it sealed from the environment.
+Once disconnected from the buildings water supply and drained, fully trained asbestos operatives carefully wrap the tank in a specialist polythene wrapping a number of times to insure is it sealed from the environment.
 The tank is then carefully deconstructed within the polythene to enable the Operatives to removal the tank from the area.
 The waste will be removed from site and disposed of in a special asbestos land-fill site.

 One the asbestos water tank removal has taken place, make sure that the asbestos waste is being taken to a licensed asbestos disposal site make sure that you obtain a Hazardous Waste Consignment Note.
 This also helps to combat illegal Fly Tipping.
 If a company refuses to provide you with a Hazardous Waste Consignment Note, don’t let them take the waste as you might receive a fine if the waste is illegally dumped and traced back to you.

 The cost of removing an asbestos water tank varies depending on the location and size and prices start at £190+vat including removal and disposal.
-We cover the whole of England – please contact us for a price in your area.

 According to a report published in 2002 on behalf of the Drinking Water Inspectorate, there is currently no convincing evidence to show that drinking water from an asbestos water tank causes cancers or tumors.